 - Patients must have normal organ and marrow function as defined below:

-- Platelets greater than 60,000/mcL without transfusion support within the past 30 days
+- Platelets greater than or equal to 60,000/mcL without transfusion support within the past 30 days

 - Total bilirubin less than or equal to 3 mg/dl.